 VR-NEUROFEEDBACK

-I'm excited to share my latest project with NeuroTech at UIUC’s VR-NeuroFeedback team!
-This semester, I will be working on integrating neurofeedback therapy into a virtual reality (VR) experience by collecting and processing EEG (electroencephalography) data and developing AI models to analyze users' neurological responses.
+For the spring 2025 semester, I have been working with NeuroTech at UIUC’s VR-NeuroFeedback team!
+My primary tasks have included integrating neurofeedback therapy into a virtual reality (VR) experience by collecting and processing EEG (electroencephalography) data and developing AI models to analyze users' neurological responses.

 This project aims to transform traditional neurofeedback therapy—which is often expensive and inaccessible—into an immersive, cost-effective VR experience.
 By leveraging real-time brain activity data, we seek to create an engaging and adaptive environment that helps individuals with neurological and psychological disorders track their progress more effectively.